Universal Definitions of the Roman Factorial: Introduction to Foundational Functions and the Generalization Process: Advanced foundational functions

 \subsection{Synopsis}

-Conclusively, this section presents another set of 5 \textit{foundational functions}.
+In short, this section is about presenting another set of 5 \textit{foundational functions}.
 They were all expressed in terms of other \textit{F.F.}, and along with those in \Cref{s:basic ff} they constitute a set of Boolean-like functions that are instrumental to this paper.

-In the following table, we list every \textit{foundational function} defined in \Cref{s:basic ff,s:advanced ff} for $n \in \mathbb{R}$:
+In the following table, we list every \textit{foundational function} defined in \Cref{s:basic ff,s:advanced ff} for $n \in \mbR$:

 Also, we include an output table of all \textit{F.F.}:

 Before returning to the factorial and its non-recursive definition in the next section, there is an interesting application of \textit{F.F.} we can examine.
 It's about making an output table of three columns, like before, but the output pattern is read as one number in binary.